-Note that combustible material refers to any material that will degrade when exposed to high temperatures.
+Note: combustible material refers to any material that will degrade when subjected to heat e.g. plaster.

 Commissioning and Handover

 Upon completion of the installation, allow a suitable period of time for any fire cement and mortar to dry out.